 If X509_V_FLAG_USE_DELTAS is set delta CRLs (if present) are used to determine certificate status.
 If not set deltas are ignored.

-X509_V_FLAG_CHECK_SS_SIGNATURE enables checking of the root CA self signed certificate signature.
+X509_V_FLAG_CHECK_SS_SIGNATURE requests checking the signature of the last certificate in a chain if the certificate is supposedly self-signed.
+This is prohibited and will result in an error if it is a non-conforming CA certificate with key usage restrictions not including the keyCertSign bit.
 By default this check is disabled because it doesn't add any additional security but in some cases applications might want to check the signature anyway.
-A side effect of not checking the root CA signature is that disabled or unsupported message digests on the root CA are not treated as fatal errors.
+A side effect of not checking the self-signature of such a certificate is that disabled or unsupported message digests used for the signature are not treated as fatal errors.

 When X509_V_FLAG_TRUSTED_FIRST is set, construction of the certificate chain in X509_verify_cert(3) will search the trust store for issuer certificates before searching the provided untrusted certificates.
 Local issuer certificates are often more likely to satisfy local security requirements and lead to a locally trusted root.
 This is especially important when some certificates in the trust store have explicit trust settings (see "TRUST SETTINGS" in x509(1)).
 As of OpenSSL 1.1.0 this option is on by default.